ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ```

 The argument to the open function tells Python where to find the image.
-If you are getting an error here it's probably because of a typo in your filename, or because you either placed the file in the wrong place or launched idle3 from a directory different from where the image was stored.
+If you are getting an error here it's probably because of a typo in your filename, or because you either placed the file in the wrong place or launched IDLE from a directory different from where the image was stored.

 To ensure that the command you just executed works you can show the image you just created: